Before bankruptcy, a miserable credit score was no surprise. My client reported a 498 credit score before he filed.

 Credit scores are supposed to measure the likelihood that a borrower will repay future credit.
 Makes sense that lenders would want to measure that.

 But credit scores are based on information found in credit reports.
 And credit reports are notoriously inaccurate.
 Twenty five percent of credit reports contain material errors, according to government studies.

 Isn’t it ironic that the oh-so-precise number in your credit score is based on bad information?
 As we say in number-obsessed Silicon Valley: garbage in, garbage out.

 Misuse of credit scores

 As if inaccuracy isn’t bad enough, credit scores are increasingly used for issues far removed from the extension of credit.
 Auto insurance rates, utility service, employers and even immigration decisions are influenced by credit scores.

-So questionable information invades your life far beyond issues of consumer credit.
+So questionable information from credit reports invades your life far beyond issues of consumer credit.